LostLuma/server-stats/README.md

 However, non-mainline versions (such as April Fools) are currently not supported.
 The mod may function on these versions without issue, but they have not been validated.

+> [!WARNING]
+> Collection of some vanilla statistics, such as items crafted, is not supported on Alpha servers.

 ## Mod Support

 Server Stats is intended to be usable in conjunction with mods adding their own statistics by default.